gastonstat/relic-math13/syllabus.md

 - Midterm exams will include material and examples presented in lecture, examples from the textbook, and the exercises you are assigned in homework and for practice.
 - Midterm exams are worth 60% of your course grade.
 - The Final Exam will be a comprehensive exam, covering all topics presented in the course.
 It is worth 20% of your course grade.
-T​he Final Exam will take place on the Monday of Final Exam week during class time 3:30pm – 5:20pm.
+T​he Final Exam will take place on the Monday of Final Exam week during class time.
 - Absolutely no make-up exams will be given.
 - You are allowed to use a n​on-graphing​ scientific calculator during each exam.
 Other electronic devices such as smart phones, mobile devices, laptops, and tablets are NOT permitted during exams.
 - _Please keep all of your exams._ ​This work is the only evidence outside of attending class of your efforts to succeed in the course.